smartdevicelink/sdl_core_guides/docs/Developer Documentation/Logger/index.md

 ### Message loop thread in SDLLogger

-Message loop thread is needed to avoid significant performance degradation at run time as logging calls are blocking calls and might take a significant amount of time.
-`LoggerImpl::PushLog` is a non-blocking call.
+The message loop thread is needed to avoid significant performance degradation at run time as logging calls are blocking calls and might take a significant amount of time. `LoggerImpl::PushLog` is a non-blocking call.
 It will put the log message into the queue and returns immediately.

-If `ThirdPartyLoggerInterface` supports non blocking threaded logging, minor changes in `LoggerImpl` can be created with `use_message_loop_thread = false`.
+If `ThirdPartyLoggerInterface` supports non blocking threaded logging, minor changes in `LoggerImpl` can be made with `use_message_loop_thread = false`.

 ## Logger singleton

-Logger is the only singleton class in SDL.
-Singleton pattern required to have an access to logger from any component.
+`Logger` is the only singleton class in SDL.
+The singleton pattern is required to access the logger instance from any component.

+!!!
+NOTE
 `Logger::instance()` provides singleton by `Logger` interface.
 So SDL components do not have information about the logger implementation and the specific external logger.
+!!!

-## Logger singleton with plugins
+### Logger singleton with plugins

-SDL plugins are shared libraries, so `LoggerSingleton` could not be implemented with a Mayers singleton.
-A Mayers singleton would create own an SDL logger instance for each plugin.
+SDL plugins are shared libraries, so the `Logger` singleton could not be implemented with a Mayers singleton.
+A Mayers singleton would create an SDL logger instance for each plugin.

-The idea is to pass a singleton pointer to each plugin during creation, so that plugins can initialize the Logger::instance pointer with the instance received from SDL core.
+The idea is to pass a singleton pointer to each plugin during creation so that plugins can initialize the Logger::instance pointer with the instance received from SDL core.

-Singleton Instance implementation :
+#### Singleton Instance implementation
 ```cpp
 // ilogger.h
 static Logger& instance(Logger* pre_init = nullptr);